 Via Francesco Negri, 39, 00154 Roma

 Craft beer and football, has there ever been a better combination?
 The answer is no. And, because of that, Hopside is one of the best bars to watch football in, in Rome.
 Sit inside and suck down quality craft brews from one of their 12 taps.
 Imagine, watching Belgium play Panama with a beautiful Belgian blonde (beer that is).
 Sounds pretty great.
-Hopside also serves up a delicious array of pub type food.
+Hopside also serves up a delicious array of pub type food and is easily one of the best pubs in Rome.
 We’re talking burgers, pulled pork sandwiches, the lot.
 So, pull up a chair, order yourself a beer and a burger and settle into the football.

 2. Four Green Fields